Rodrigo Rodrigues: Facial expressions for actors

-In 2010, Rodrigo Rodrigues Studios, previously called Paraty Studios, was founded by Rodrigues with the help of Fergal Fitzgerald.
-A visionary film making space, open for all kinds of visionary art, located in the middle of the Atlantic forest in Brazil.
-All sets, costumes and props are made of recycled and organic materials to support life on earth which is part of Rodrigues´s environment activism and human development to educate locals and visitors on how to live with respect towards planet Earth.
-The accommodations were part of Rodrigo Rodrigues Studios´s previous film pilot sets recycled and transformed into wood cabins and tree houses for actors, crew and visitors during their stay.
-The studio will release its new feature film Goitaca in 2020, in which all sets and costumes have been made out of recycled and organic materials.
+In 2010, Rodrigo Rodrigues Studios, previously named Paraty Studios, was founded by Rodrigues with the help of Fergal Fitzgerald.
+It was conceived as a visionary filmmaking space, open to all kinds of visionary art, located in the middle of the Atlantic Forest in Brazil.

+All sets, costumes, and props are made of recycled and organic materials to support life on Earth.
+This sustainable practice is part of Rodrigues's environment activism and his commitment to human development, educating both locals and visitors on how to live with respect towards planet Earth.

+The accommodations for actors, crew, and visitors during their stay were recycled from the previous film pilot sets of Rodrigo Rodrigues Studios and transformed into wood cabins and tree houses.

-Rodrigues used recycled and organic materials to build characters for a pilot film project.
-Currupira, which starred Brazilian actress Lisa Negri, had been approved for funding by the Ministry of Culture in Brazil and registered at the National Library of Brazil.
-During his three years in the jungle, Rodrigues worked on set and costume making and dedicated time to writing, experimenting, and building characters.
-Rodrigues ecological approach to costuming technique was mentioned in Brazilian media, including Veja and ISTOÉ.
+Rodrigues used recycled and organic materials to build characters for a pilot film project, Curupira, which starred Brazilian actress Lisa Negri and had been approved for funding by the Ministry of Culture in Brazil.

+Rodrigues's ecological approach to costuming technique was mentioned in Brazilian media, including Veja and ISTOÉ.

+The studio released its first feature film, Goitaca, in 2020, in which all sets and costumes were made using recycled and organic materials.

+The physical location is currently used as the permanent set for the Upcoming "Treehouse Show," which is soon to be released on a national television channel in Brazil.

+During his fifteen years making art between the United Kingdom and the jungle in Brazil, Rodrigo Rodrigues Studios is still standing and serving as his working base.
+Rodrigues has since moved away from set and costume making and dedicated his time to writing, directing and producing for film and TV.

+As an environmental activist, he founded Rodrigo Rodrigues Studios, located in his self-owned protected jungle in Paraty, Brazil.
+There, he dedicates his entire body of work to visionary filmmaking and visionary arts, aiming to protect and preserve life through his creative process.